-Personal independence payment – daily living activities - Activity 6: dressing and undressing
+Personal independence payment – daily living activity 6: dressing and undressing – an aid

 The claimant made a claim for a personal independence payment (PIP), as part of the transition from disability living allowance to PIP.
 The Department for Work and Pensions refused her claim, after considering awarding her the mobility component.
 The claimant appealed to the First-tier Tribunal (F-tT) which awarded her the mobility component but rejected her argument that she also required a bed as an aid when dressing and undressing.
 She appealed to the Upper Tribunal (UT) and all parties agreed that the F-tT had erred in awarding the mobility component.
 The only issue before the UT therefore was whether the F-tT had been at fault in deciding that whilst a chair or bed may aid an individual when dressing they could not be considered aids for the purposes of dressing.